yahoojapan/k2htp_dtor/build.md

 ### 1.2.
 Install each dependent library and the header files from packagecloud.io

-This section instructs how to install each dependent library and the header files from [packagecloud.io](https://packagecloud.io/).
+This section instructs how to install each dependent library and the header files from [packagecloud.io - AntPickax stable repository](https://packagecloud.io/antpickax/stable).

-Note: Skip reading this section if you have installed each dependent library and the header files from [GitHub](https://github.com/) in the previous section.
+Note: Skip reading this section if you have installed each dependent library and the header files from [GitHub](https://github.com/yahoojapan) in the previous section.

 For DebianStretch or Ubuntu(Bionic Beaver) users, follow the steps below:
 ```bash